MertCanatan/mertcanatan.github.io/_pages/about.md

 News:
 ======
+(December 2024) Our paper "Artificial Intelligence in Food Manufactruing: A Review of Current Work and Future Opportuinities" has been accepted to be published in the [Food Engineering Reviews Journal.](https://link.springer.com/journal/12393)

+(December 2024) I'm excited to announce the publication of our research on innovative temperature monitoring techniques for fresh produce storage.
+Our paper [Continuous surface temperature monitoring of refrigerated fresh produce through visible and thermal infrared sensor fusion](https://www.sciencedirect.com/science/article/abs/pii/S0925521424005994)) has been published in [Postharvest Biology and Technology Journal](https://www.sciencedirect.com/journal/postharvest-biology-and-technology).

+(October 2024) I passed my Ph.D.
+Qualifying Exams on October 1st, 2024.

-(June 2023) I will attend [Digital Twin Consortium 2nd Quarterly Meeting](https://www.digitaltwinconsortium.org/events/q2-2023/) on June 20-22nd, 2023, in Orlando, Florida.
+(June 2023) I presented my research at [Digital Twin Consortium 2nd Quarterly Meeting](https://www.digitaltwinconsortium.org/events/q2-2023/) on June 20-22nd, 2023, in Orlando, Florida.

 <!-- Getting started
 ======